fredericGette/wp81documentation/DriverBuilding/README.md

 "C:\Program Files (x86)\Windows Kits\8.1\bin\x86\signtool.exe" sign /ph /fd "sha256" /f MySPC.pfx driver.sys
 ```

-## Deploy and start the driver on the Phone
+## Deploy and start the driver on the phone

 Copy the .sys file in the shared folder of the phone: `C:\Data\USERS\Public\Documents`
 > [!NOTE]